Bengejd/NOLS/.github/NOLS-EXAMPLE.md

-## NOLS Example
+## Introduction

-If you're still confused about NOLS, this visual example should help explain what NOLS does in a real project.
+This is a quick example about what NOLS can do for your hybrid app.
+It gives a simple example of a complex problem with hybrid app development, and how NOLS helps fix that.

 ### Original SCSS - iPhone X